 I’m often gung ho! in my writing and then fall off the grid in awe of those writers who post daily, send out newsletters, have absolutely awesome websites, are published authors, yadda, yadda, yadda.
 Yes, I fall into the comparison trap chickening out of posting something on Facebook, starting a Pinterest board, or anything else that could expose my ineptness.
 Then, I go into the not-good-enough cave for a couple of weeks (or months) until the cycle starts all over again.

-That was how I perceived myself as a writer, but that wasn’t accurate and not aligned with God’s intent of this work.
+That was how I perceived myself as a writer, but that wasn’t accurate and not aligned with God’s intent for this work.
 Not in the least.
 Thankfully, that is not who I am today.

 Sure, God still makes writing uncomfortable for me, in a good way at times, but that keeps me humble.
 As tough as it is, I like writing because it brings me joy, and I want to share that with others.
 I’ve said this before, and I still believe that kind of joy is God’s way of confirming I’m right where God wants me.